 When bringing a journey mapping session to a community, partner with a community member to help plan the session.
 They’ll know what works best for their community and can connect you to local supports.

-Patients should feel welcome to bring a chosen support person to the session (family member, friend, or care provider).
+People should feel welcome to bring a chosen support person to the session (family member, friend, or care provider).

-Depending on the focus of the mapping, it may be beneficial to have a counsellor or therapist available that patients can speak to privately if feeling distressed.
+Depending on the focus of the mapping, it may be beneficial to have a counsellor or therapist available that people can speak to privately if feeling distressed.
 At First Nations journey mapping sessions, an Elder is often included both to provide support and to open and close the session with traditional prayer.